 The BRT alignment should be near the northern edge of Minnesota Department of Transportation (MnDOT) property, rather than close to I-94, in order to improve station visibility and access.
-The station should be located near the apartment and businesses east of Van Dyke Street and should have pedestrian- and bicycle-friendly access.
-With near-term development uncertain, the apartments and businesses east of Van Dyke Street provide the area's most effective "eyes on the street" for users' perception of safety.
+The station should be located near the Hazel Street alignment and should have pedestrian-and bicycle-friendly access.

-- Locate the station south of the existing driveway approximately 170 feet east of Van Dyke Street (see Figure 37 on page 51). - Provide quality pedestrian and bike access to the station from Old Hudson Road, potentially including a new street on the existing driveway's alignment lined with landscaping. - Locate the BRT alignment near the northern edge of MnDOT property. - Avoid property impacts, particularly to affordable housing and historic buildings.
+- Locate the station south of the Hazel Street alignment and where it is visible from Old Hudson Road. - Provide quality pedestrian and bike access to the station from Old Hudson Road, potentially including new streets lined with landscaping and a plaza north of the station. - Locate the BRT alignment near the northern edge of MnDOT property. - Avoid property impacts, particularly to affordable housing and historic buildings.